lextoumbourou/notes/notes/reference/moocs/coursera/recommender-systems-introduction/week-3.md

     * Simplified model, doesn't handle interdependencies:
         * I like horror movies about supernatural but not supernatural documentaries.
         * "Breaking things down into attributes doesn't always work".

 * Summary
     * Can do content-based filtering based on assessing the content profile of each item.
     * Build user profiles by aggregating the item profiles of things they've bought or rated or consumed etc.
     * Then, you can evaluate unrated items using the user profiles by taking the vector cosign.

 ## Advanced Content-Based Techniques and Interfaces

-### Entree Style Recommenders - Robin Burke Interview:
+### Entree Style Recommenders - Robin Burke Interview

 * Problem Entree Style Recommenders were solving:
     1. Look at navigating in spaces with lots of choices of restaurants.